Validation

 };

-The alternate return value from a query-level validator is a validation map, which is an object where each key represents the id
+The alternate return value from a query-level validator is a validation map—an object where each key represents the id

 of a rule or group.
 Associated values are either boolean